EVolokhin/tt_tradenet/README.md

 It containes form for signup new user with data validation, questions blocks, and sending data (from form and questions) to remote server.

+(automaticly detects the visitors country and setting the phone country code, this feature does not work at demo link in the reason of using request to "http", you have to install and run this App to see how it works)

 (REST API)

 - [DEMO LINK](https://evolokhin.github.io/tt_tradenet/)